 If a student is unable to attend school and seeks their assignments, the parent and/or guardian can contact the primary classroom teacher the day of the absence for information or to coordinate the pick-up of assignments and materials, otherwise the student is responsible to check in with their teacher upon returning to school to collect make-up assignments.
-It is wise to coordinate with a friend (perhaps one who lives close by) early in the year so that homework handouts might also be collected for the absent student.

 An absence on the due date of a major assignment (essay, lab report, project, etc.) or exam may not extend the due date of that assignment.
-The student should expect to submit the work and/or make-up the exam on the day of his/her return.
+The student should expect to submit the work and/or make-up on the exam on the day of his/her return.
 Likewise, absences during the preparation time of a major assignment may not extend the due date.
 Please see the faculty course syllabi for specific guidelines regarding make-up work following absences.

-When a student is absent for illness, they have one calendar day for each day missed to complete any work or assignment that was missed.
-Students are responsible for taking home the absent work left for them on their desk or request the packet from their teacher.
-All tests/quizzes that were missed should be made up within one week of the absence unless other arrangements are made with the teacher.
+When a student is absent from illness, they have one calendar day for each day missed to complete any work or assignment that was missed.
+Students are responsible for taking home the absent work left for them on their desk or requesting the packet from their teacher.
+All tests/quiz that were missed should be made up within one week of the absence unless other arrangements are made with the teacher.
 The late policy will take effect as soon as students have reached the number of "make-up days" allotted.
 Students in grades 4-6 should arrange with their teachers for time outside of class or during tutoring to receive help for material they have missed and do not understand or make up tests.